gesel-inc/gesel-spec/README.md

 All files have the same number of lines as they represent different names of the same genes.
 Each gene's identity (i.e., the "gene index") is defined as the 0-based index of the corresponding line in each file.

+At least one gene mapping file should be present for each species.

 ### Collection details